axelverrier/axelverrier/README.md

 ### Hi there, I'm Axel 👋

-🌱 I’m currently studying economics and public policy analysis at University of Bordeaux.
+🌱 Currently learning about environmental economics at the Paris School of Economics (Paris, France).
 💬 Ask me about anything